Stefsek/AWS-TicketManagementSystem/readme.md

 7. **AWS CLI** with proper IAM rights

-   - Install the AWS CLI (v2) and configure it using aws configure or environment variables.
-For detailed setup, follow the AWS CLI Quickstart Guide: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html
+   - Install the AWS CLI (v2) and configure it using `aws configure` or environment variables.
+   - You must create an **AWS CLI named profile** with your **Access Key ID** and **Secret Access Key**, ensuring it has sufficient IAM permissions to deploy and manage the resources in this project.
+   - For detailed setup, follow the AWS CLI Quickstart Guide: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html

 8. **Node.js (v16+) & AWS CDK v2**